mengdotzip/sleipnir/README.md

 **NOTE** If you want the PKCS#8  format instead of OpenSSH you will have to run sleipnir with -verbose

 ## Tests
-Benchmark the speed of the ssh keygen per core:
+Benchmark the speed of the ssh keygen per core and the Sleipnir keys/s:
 ```
 go test -bench .
 ```